 While fixed deposits offer some lucrative benefits, the interest rates are not good enough to even beat inflation, let alone grow your money.
 That’s why many investors are looking for an alternative to fixed deposits.
 One attractive offer that has emerged is peer-to-peer investment.

 As the name suggests, peer-to-peer investment works by letting you become a lender and invest money to earn interest.
 In most cases, the interest rate you earn is substantially higher than fixed deposit rates.
-In fact, some investors on the LenDenClub platform have made up to 12% return on their investment.
+In fact, some investors on the LenDenClub platform have made up to 10 to 12% returns p.a.* on their investments for the past five years.
 Download the LenDenClub app to understand more about how peer-to-peer lending works.